dorukalan7/podcast/README.md

-# 🎧 Podcast App - Flutter ile Geliştirilmiş Dinleme Uygulaması
+Podcast App - Flutter-Based Listening Application

-Bu proje, Flutter ile geliştirilen ve bir podcast API'sinden veri çeken bir mobil uygulamadır.
-Kullanıcılar; bölümleri dinleyebilir, favorilerine ekleyebilir ve geçmiş yayınlara göz atabilir.
-Uygulama, modern tasarımı ve güçlü altyapısı ile rahat ve keyifli bir deneyim sunar.

----
+This project is a mobile application developed with Flutter that fetches data from a podcast API.
+Users can listen to episodes, add them to favorites, and browse past broadcasts.
+The app offers a comfortable and enjoyable experience with its modern design and robust infrastructure.

-## 🎥 Demo
+🎥 Demo

-📺 Tanıtım videosu veya ekran görüntüsü eklemek isterseniz:
+📺 If you want to include a promotional video or screenshot:

 [![YouTube Video](https://img.youtube.com/vi/gpcSQKtcj-4/0.jpg)](https://www.youtube.com/shorts/gpcSQKtcj-4)

 ---

-## 🚀 Özellikler
+🚀 Features

-- 🔊 **Canlı Podcast Verisi** – Uygulama, bir podcast API’sinden bölümleri ve yayın bilgilerini dinamik olarak çeker.
-- ⭐ **Favorilere Ekleme** – Kullanıcılar beğendikleri bölümleri favorilerine ekleyebilir.
-- 📜 **Dinleme Geçmişi** – Kullanıcı daha önce dinlediği bölümleri görebilir.
-- 🎨 **Modern Arayüz** – Estetik ve sezgisel UI ile kullanıcı dostu deneyim.
-- 💾 **SharedPreferences ile Lokal Veri Saklama** – Favoriler ve geçmiş dinlemeler cihazda tutulur.
-- 🧩 **Enum Kullanımı** – Sabitler, kategori türleri ve durum yönetimi için enum yapıları kullanılmıştır.
+🔊 Live Podcast Data – The app dynamically fetches episodes and broadcast details from a podcast API.

+⭐ Add to Favorites – Users can mark their favorite episodes.

+📜 Listening History – Users can view previously played episodes.

+🎨 Modern Interface – Aesthetic and intuitive UI for a user-friendly experience.

+💾 Local Data Storage with SharedPreferences – Favorites and listening history are stored locally on the device.

+🧩 Enum Usage – Enums are used for constants, category types, and state management.

 ---